 This post may contain affiliate links.
 Please read our disclosure policy.

-This turkey roast recipe delivers tender, juicy meat with a golden, herb-seasoned crust – perfect for a small Thanksgiving dinner or an intimate celebration.
+This turkey roast recipe delivers tender, juicy meat with a golden, herb-seasoned crust – perfect for a small Thanksgiving dinner or a small celebration.
 It’s simple to prepare, full of flavor, and gives you all the warmth of a traditional holiday turkey in a perfectly portioned size.

 Featured Comment